 There has been discussion that the London Interbank Offer Rate ("LIBOR") index will be eliminated by the end of 2021.
-In the muni market a large volume of bank loans, floaters and interest rate swaps use LIBOR to calculate cash interest rates.
+In the municipal market a large volume of bank loans, floaters and interest rate swaps use LIBOR to calculate cash interest rates.
 The new benchmark, U.S. Secured Overnight Financing Rate (SOFR), intended to work alongside LIBOR, is expected to be increasingly used on new transactions and amendments of existing contracts that extend beyond the end of 2021.

 A switch of benchmark from LIBOR to SOFR for existing tax-exempt securities could be interpreted as a material change that would cause the securities to be considered newly reissued and subject to current tax laws.
-The Treasury and the IRS are expected to provide relief from the potential tax issues arising from the phase out of LIBOR, but the timing of this guidance is uncertain.
-City staff will continue to monitor this issue and identify issues for outstanding debt of the City and its related entities prior to LIBOR's phase out in 2021.
+On October 9, 2019, the U.S. Treasury Department and the Internal Revenue Service (IRS) issued proposed regulations providing guidance to taxpayers on the tax consequences of modifying financial instruments and contracts in advance of the upcoming phase-out of the LIBOR and other interbank rates (collectively, IBORs).
+The detailed report on guidance on the transition can be found in the federal register website.

-The chart below illustrates the changes in interest rates between tax-exempt (Bond Buyer 11-20 Year AA+ GO Bond Index) and taxable interest rates (10-Year Treasury Bonds) beginning in July 2008 through June 2018.
+The chart below illustrates the changes in interest rates between tax-exempt (Bond Buyer 11-20 Year AA+ GO Bond Index) and taxable interest rates (10-Year Treasury Bonds) beginning in July 2009 through July 2019.
 Historically, taxable bonds have interest rates that are higher than tax-exempt bonds; however, a strong demand for U.S. Treasury Securities has resulted in the current trend where tax-exempt bonds are trading at higher interest rates than taxable bonds.

-Comparison of Tax-Exempt and Taxable Interest Rates
+Comparison of Tax-Exempt and Taxable Interest Rates July 2009 through July 2019